sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake-oauth.rst

    Once you save the connection, resources can be used inside workflow editor etc. using the above connection.

   ..
-Note:: Make Sure Sparkflows User Login (Using OAuth) should have sufficient Privilege of Snowflake resources.
+Note:: Make Sure Sparkflows User Login (Using OAuth) should have sufficient privilege of Snowflake resources.

 Documentation